sensu/sensu-docs/content/plugins/1.0/installation.md

 ### Gems

-Installing via the built-in `sensu-install` is the preferred method if one exists.
+Installing via the built-in `sensu-install` is the preferred method of installing a plugin.

 **Standard Installation**